AI Policy Tracker

 Ensures Colorado's clean energy transition isn't undermined by unchecked data center growth.
 The strict renewable-only definition (excluding nuclear and natural gas) aligns with the state's existing climate targets.

 The renewable-only mandate and ban on economic development rates make Colorado significantly less competitive than neighboring states like Wyoming, Texas, and Utah that offer aggressive incentive packages.
-The Data Center Coalition — whose members include Amazon/AWS, Google, Microsoft, Meta, and Equinix — called this bill one that "would close off Colorado for development by the industry."
+The Data Center Coalition — the industry's primary lobby group representing major hyperscalers and colocation providers — testified that this bill "would close off Colorado for development by the industry."

 If the bill deters large facilities from choosing Colorado, it could cost thousands of high-paying construction jobs.
 However, the renewable energy build-out requirements could create alternative clean energy construction work.